ipfabric/docs/docs/IP_Fabric_Settings/discovery_seed.md

 # Discovery Seed

+A discovery seed is a device from which IP Fabric begins the auto-discovery process.
+These IPs can be device management IP addresses or networks.

 If you know a particular starting point for discovering the network, the information can be entered at **Settings → Discovery Seed**.
 This option does not exclude any networks from discovery.